GEO-BON/bon-in-a-box-pipelines/pipelines/SDM/SDM_BRT.md

 ## Introduction
-This pipeline builds a model to predict the distribution of a species (a type of essential biodiversity variable), by using occurrence data from the Global Biodiversity Information Facility (GBIF), and environmental predictors from an arbitrary STAC Catalogue.
+This pipeline builds a model to predict the distribution of a species (a type of essential biodiversity variable), by using occurrence data from the Global Biodiversity Information Facility (GBIF), and environmental predictors from a STAC Catalogue.

 In particular, this pipeline uses a specific model called a Boosted Regression Tree (BRT), a machine-learning model which tends to work well with spatial data.